alshadab/Post-Assignment/README.md

-It is social media type app that has post and post details
+It is a social media type app that has post and post details